 Oregon - The Beaver State

 The laid back capital city of Oregon, Portland is a delight to visit with shops, restaurants and galleries galore.
 The smaller but no less exciting town of Bend is nestled in the foothills of the Cascades and offers endless outdoor recreational opportunities and is a great base to explore this lovely region.

-Hells Canyon is deeper than the Grand Canyon and boasts excellent white-water rafting on the Snake River.
-Crater Lake is cradled in what’s left of a hollowed out volcano, this sheer blue lake is a stunning must see destination.
+Don't miss: Crater Lake; cradled in what’s left of a hollowed out volcano, this sheer blue lake is a stunning must see destination.